skule/bylaws/README.md

 6. Bylaw 6 - *The Search and Review Committee Bylaw*
 7. Bylaw 7 - *The Discipline Clubs and Class Representatives Bylaw*

 If you have any questions with regards to Bylaws 1, 2, 4, 5, 6, or 7, please contact the Speaker at speaker@skule.ca.
-Any questions with regards to Bylaw 3 should be directed to the Chief Returning Officer at cro@skule.ca.
+Any questions with regards to Bylaw 3 should be directed to the Chief Returning Officer at cro@skule.ca during Elections Periods and to the Speaker at all other times.